Seoul’s Calculated Embrace: Why South Korea’s Crypto Pivot Is a Blueprint—and a Warning

 The cryptocurrency industry is attracting the attention of regulators around the world, with US Securities and Exchange Commission Chair Gary Gensler labelling it the “Wild West” and saying it needs more oversight.
 The Singapore example shows the regulatory process won’t always be easy for the companies involved, even as states express openness to the concepts and technologies.

 Ravi Menon, the managing director of the Monetary Authority of Singapore, the central bank and financial regulator, laid out Singapore’s approach in an interview with Bloomberg in October.
-The city-state sees promise in areas such as decentralization, smart contracts and encryption, and wants to be well-positioned if they become integral to our economies, he said.
-But there are also “serious risks,” he said, giving examples of money laundering and terrorist financing.
+The city-state sees promise in areas such as decentralisation, smart contracts and encryption, and wants to be well-positioned if they become integral to our economies, he said.
+But there are also “serious risks,” he said, giving the examples of money laundering and terrorist financing.

 “It could lead to nowhere, or it could lead to a lot of risk and turmoil, or it could lead to a very good outcome for the economy and the society,” Menon said of the crypto phenomenon.
 “We have to look at it in terms of scenarios, and prepare ourselves for any of those outcomes.”